cboone/hypsometric-press/README.markdown

-# Hpm Press - Roman Capitals. #
+# Hpm Press -- Roman Capitals. #

 By [Christopher Boone][Hypsometry].

 - [CIL XIV 2104][Github CIL XIV 2104].
-Inscription from base of statue in a Roman palace - Based on the front piece in Frederic Goudy's [_The Alphabet and Elements of Lettering_][Alphabet].
+Inscription from base of statue in a Roman palace, based on the front piece in Frederic Goudy's [_The Alphabet and Elements of Lettering_][Alphabet].

 [Hypsometry]: http://hypsometry.com/ "Go to hypsometry.com."